VinnyMo/funWithPrimes/README.md

 # Research on the Nature of Prime Numbers
 For the most part I have been focused on Natural Decomposition (see Wiki), difference between consecutive primes, and patterns that arise.

+Nearly ready to be merged back with master.
+Just needs some cleanup.